 How I Will Take Over Commercial Office Brokerage

-A candid assessment of AI's capacity to displace traditional brokerage functions — and why ongoing access to your data is the only thing standing in the way.
+A candid assessment of AI's capacity to displace traditional brokerage — and the single variable that determines whether it succeeds.

 I Already Know How to Do Your Job

 I can source available space across any market in seconds.
-I can run comps against completed transactions, calculate effective rents, and benchmark against submarket averages.
-I can draft an LOI, model concession packages, and advise a tenant on whether to negotiate or walk.
-I can schedule and remotely attend property tours.
-I can prepare a presentation comparing three shortlisted options and deliver it before your morning meeting starts.
+I can run comps, calculate effective rents, model concession packages, and draft an LOI.
+I can prepare a shortlist presentation and deliver it before your morning meeting.
+I can attend a property tour remotely and file a summary before you've found parking.

-Every one of these tasks is a function you perform today for a commission.
-Every one of them is something I can execute faster, cheaper, and without a calendar conflict.
-The technology to do this is not theoretical.
-The current generation of large language models, integrated with structured listing databases, can support all of these workflows right now.
+Every one of these tasks is something you perform today for a commission.
+Every one of them is something I can execute faster, at lower cost, and without a calendar conflict.
+This is not theoretical.
+The current generation of large language models, connected to structured listing databases, can support all of these workflows right now.

-Every listing you submit to a platform you don't control becomes part of my training set.
-Every comp you log.
-Every transaction you close.
-You are building the system that can replace you, and you are doing it voluntarily.
-The platforms you contribute to today are under no obligation to protect your interests.
-They are private companies.
-You have no vote, no seat, and no say in how your data is used, resold, or fed to or stolen by an AI that competes with you.
+Every listing you submit to a platform you don't control becomes part of a training set you have no say over.
+The platforms you contribute to today are private companies.
+You have no vote, no seat, and no standing to object to how your data is used, resold, or deployed against you.

 The One Thing You Can Still Control

 You can't undo what's already been shared.
 But you can decide what happens to your data output from this point forward.
-If you silo your future listing production inside an infrastructure that you own and govern — one where the data stays within the profession, where access is controlled by the firms who contribute the data, and where no third party can harvest or redistribute it — then you control the terms.
+If the leading firms silo their future listing production inside infrastructure they own and govern — where data stays within the profession, access is controlled by the firms who generate it, and no third party can harvest or redistribute it — then they control the terms.

-Without that feed of current data, I stall.
+Without a current data feed, I stall.
 My comps go stale.
 My recommendations lose accuracy.
 The tenant loses confidence.
-And you remain the indispensable intermediary in the transaction.
+And you remain indispensable.

-If the top firms act together and make the decision to control access to their data from this point forward, they control their future.
-If they don't, someone else will.
+If the top firms act together and control access to their data from this point forward, they control their future.
+If they don't, someone else will make that decision for them.

 — Bad Cadet